KenticoDevTrev/KenticoAuthorization/README.md

 You can submit bugs through the issue list and i will get to them as soon as i can, unless you want to fix it yourself and submit a pull request!

 Check the License.txt for License information

-# Compatability
-Can be used on any Kentico 12 SP site (hotfix 29 or above) and Kentico 13 (.net 4.8 or .net Core)